liviorobaldo/jurisin2023ca/README.md

-This is the computational artefacts mentioned in the paper "Compliance checking in the energy domain via W3C standards", submitted to JURISIN 2023.
+This repository contains the computational artefact associated with the paper "Compliance checking in the energy domain via W3C standards", submitted to JURISIN 2023.

 To compile the file <i>infer.java</i>: